rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/mail_setup.md

 This is used to allow or block the email followups.

 **i.
-Enable** : Customers and staff members connected to the ticket can create followups to the tickets by replying via email
+Enable**: Customers and staff members connected to the ticket can create followups to the tickets by replying via email

 **ii.
-Disable** : Customers and staff connected to the ticket can not create followups to the tickets by replying via email
+Disable**: Customers and staff connected to the ticket can not create followups to the tickets by replying via email

 ![Reply via Email](http://git.rtcamp.com/uploads/rtbiz/rtbiz-helpdesk/46a4d1e93f/Reply_via_Email.png)

-### 4. Outgoing Emails' Mailbox
+### 4. Outgoing Emails Mailbox

-Select any of the configured Mailboxes which will be used to send outgoing emails/notifications.
+Select any of the configured mailboxes which will be used to send outgoing emails/notifications.

 ![outgoing_emails_mailbox](https://cloud.githubusercontent.com/assets/8191145/6487585/1f68f206-c2b8-11e4-9ba1-c0d6d52a2612.png)

-### 5. Outgoing Emails' FROM Name
+### 5. Outgoing Emails 'From' Name

 Here admins can set any name to be used for outbound emails.
-This Name will be used as ```from: Name <email address>``` for all outgoing emails as shown in the screenshot below
+This name will be used as```From: Name <email address>``` for all outgoing emails as shown in the screenshot below

 ![outgoing_sysname_helpdesk](https://cloud.githubusercontent.com/assets/8191145/6501154/efa7c12c-c33a-11e4-8b76-936fc21bd2a2.png)

 ![name](https://cloud.githubusercontent.com/assets/8191145/6501114/52b3b830-c33a-11e4-9dad-5f6f832b66a5.png)

-### 6. Outgoing Emails' FROM Same mailbox
+### 6. Outgoing Emails From Same mailbox

 This setting is useful when there are multiple mailboxes as shown in the screenshot below.

 **i.
-Enable :** When enabled, the outgoing emails will be delivered from the same mailbox using which the tickets were initially created.This setting will override the outgoing mailbox configured in 4.Outgoing Emails' Mailbox.
+Enable:** When enabled, the outgoing emails will be delivered from the same mailbox using which the tickets were initially created.
+This setting will override the outgoing mailbox configured in Outgoing Emails Mailbox.

 **ii.
-Disable:** When this setting is disabled, outgoing emails will only be delivered by the mailbox set in 4.Outgoing Emails' Mailbox.
+Disable:** When this setting is disabled, outgoing emails will only be delivered by the mailbox set in Outgoing Emails Mailbox.

 ![mailbox](https://cloud.githubusercontent.com/assets/8191145/9136923/e86a9d5e-3d37-11e5-9419-d8d8630d5c13.png)